 The role of the Nomination Committee, among others, is to nominate board members for election at the Annual General Meeting (AGM).
 The Nomination Committee’s proposals are presented in the notice to the AGM and on the company’s website.

 At Pierce Group AB (publ)’s Annual General Meeting on 23 February 2021, it was resolved that the Chairman of the Board should form a Nomination Committee with three members by convening representatives for the largest shareholders of the company, based on the number of shares and votes known to be held at the end of August 2021.

 Following contacts with the company’s shareholders, the following members have been appointed:

-- Johan Conradsson (chairman), appointed by Procuritas Capital Partners V LP
+- Johan Conradsson (chairman), appointed by Procuritas Capital Investors V LP

 - Daniel Petersen, appointed by DIMELA Ltd

 - Suzanne Sandler, appointed by Handelsbanken Fonder

 In addition, the Chairman of the Board is an adjunct member of the Nomination Committee.

 The shareholders who have appointed the Nomination Committee members represent approximately 47 per cent of the votes and shares in the company as at the end of August 2021.

 The Nomination Committee is a drafting body for the general meeting, regulated by the Swedish Corporate Governance Code.
 The Nomination Committee is responsible for preparing and presenting proposals for the chairman, the members of the board, the board compensation (divided between the chairman, board members and for committee work), the chairman of the AGM, the audit fees, the rules/instruction for the Nomination Committee and the election of auditors.
 The Nomination Committee’s proposals will be presented in the notice to the AGM and on the Company’s website.